 Rather than telling their personal stories on the About page, the page is dedicated to explaining what the brand stands for.
-On the Burt’s Bees About page, you’ll find details on what the brand is doing to support biodiversity:
+On the Burt’s Bees About page, you’ll find details on what the brand is doing to support biodiversity.

 Even their marketing efforts are not self-promoting, but instead, they utilize a branded content method to promote their cause.
 Burt’s Bees uses videos to educate consumers about the key ingredients that they attribute to the brand’s success (hi, bees), and through it, they tell the story of the Burt’s Bees brand.
 The brand practices transparency by releasing their sustainability reports allowing all to see where they are succeeding and (get this) where they are failing in areas to fulfill their mission.

 Patagonia is an iconic outdoor clothing and gear retailer recognized for its high-quality, high-performance products.
 They are also known to have one of the most authentic brand stories that exist.
-The brand recently simplified its mission statement to the short and sweet statement listed above, but before this updated version, its mission statement read as follows: “build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.”
+The brand recently simplified its mission statement to the short and sweet statement listed below, but before this updated version, its mission statement read as follows: “build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.”
 Although the word count has been cut down, the essence of this mission statement continues to live on throughout every aspect of Patagonia’s business.